LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ```

-Run TestRunner and test.
 Now we have 3 tests to execute (one as a scenario and other two as scenario outline with two
-different customers).
+different sets of customer data).
 To save a bit of time when testing newly implemented Data Driven Test using JSON code, we can
 make a good use of Cucumber tags.
 Tags are used to filter the test we want to execute at a particular run.
 In order to do so, we need to make two small changes to feature file and our test runner class:
-1) Add @wip tag above Scenario Outline in our Feature file. (wip stands for Work In Progress and is used while test automation is
+1) Inside our Feature file add @wip tag above Scenario Outline. (wip stands for 'Work In Progress' and is used while test automation
-in progress)
+ development is in progress)
 ```
 @wip
   Scenario Outline: Customer place an order by purchasing an item from search - customer details are taken from JSON file